Igalia/meta-webkit/README.md

     URI: git://git.yoctoproject.org/meta-security
     branch: master
     revision: HEAD

+This layer optionally depends on:

     URI: http://code.qt.io/yocto/meta-qt5.git
     branch: 5.12
     revision: HEAD

 The meta-security dependency is necessary to enable web process sandbox for WPE.

-The meta-qt5 dependency is necessary for the WPEWebKit engine.
-It provides an opt-in Qt5 API as an alternative to other Qt5 web-engines such as QtWebKit and QtWebEngine.
-As this is an optional component of WPEWebKit we believe that adding meta-qt5 in your distro doesn't mean it needs to ship any Qt package per-se.
+If meta-qt5 is present, this layer will provide an opt-in Qt5 API as an alternative to other Qt5 web-engines such as QtWebKit and QtWebEngine.

 For Yocto releases prior to thud we highly recommend users to add the meta-gstreamer1.0 layer to their distro: